 When I was a kid, I always looked forward to the sweet and tart flavor of cranberry sauce at Thanksgiving dinner.
 In my littlest years, before I could even reach the counter, we would always go to my great aunt’s house.
-While the turkey tended to be a bit dry, the cranberry sauce always seemed to be the saving grace.
-It not only added sweet to the salty of the meal, but it also provided moisture to overcooked, under-brined, or just plain dry turkey meat.
+I have such vivid memories of the cranberry sauce adding sweet to the salty of the meal, and I loved making a turkey sandwich with the dinner roll and globs of tangy cranberry sauce.
 Though I loved cranberry sauce, not all sauces were created equal.
-Even as a kid, I knew that cranberry sauce should actually have cranberries in it, and I was grossed out by the jello-like cylinder that would sometimes get plopped on a plate in an attempt to save a step in the kitchen.
-Not ok.
-Fortunately, my great aunt (though perhaps lacking in her turkey skills) could make a mean cranberry sauce, and she is the inspiration for this recipe.
+Even as a kid, I knew that cranberry sauce should actually have cranberries in it, and I was always a little off put by the jello-like cylinder that would sometimes get plopped on a plate.
+Fortunately, my great aunt could make a mean cranberry sauce, and she is the inspiration for this recipe.

 WHAT YOU NEED:

 - 1/2 cup raw organic honey (we love Beekeeper’s Naturals)

 - 1/2 tsp ground cinnamon

 - 1-2 tablespoons fresh grated ginger

 - mix all ingredients together in a saucepan over medium-high heat